Prospect Capital Co. (NASDAQ:PSEC) Announces $0.06 Monthly Dividend

 Prospect Capital Co.
-(NASDAQ:PSEC – Get Free Report) announced a monthly dividend on Monday, May 13th, Wall Street Journal reports.
-Stockholders of record on Wednesday, August 28th will be paid a dividend of 0.06 per share by the financial services provider on Thursday, September 19th.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 12.90%.
+(NASDAQ:PSEC – Get Free Report) declared a monthly dividend on Tuesday, May 14th, Wall Street Journal reports.
+Investors of record on Wednesday, August 28th will be given a dividend of 0.06 per share by the financial services provider on Thursday, September 19th.
+This represents a $0.72 dividend on an annualized basis and a yield of 12.72%.
 The ex-dividend date is Wednesday, August 28th.

-Prospect Capital has increased its dividend payment by an average of 13.6% annually over the last three years.
-Prospect Capital has a dividend payout ratio of 98.6% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
-Research analysts expect Prospect Capital to earn $0.72 per share next year, which means the company may not be able to cover its $0.72 annual dividend with an expected future payout ratio of 100.0%.
+Prospect Capital has raised its dividend by an average of 13.6% annually over the last three years.
+Prospect Capital has a payout ratio of 98.6% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Equities analysts expect Prospect Capital to earn $0.72 per share next year, which means the company may not be able to cover its $0.72 annual dividend with an expected future payout ratio of 100.0%.

-In related news, CFO Dask Kristin Lea Van bought 5,000 shares of the stock in a transaction on Monday, March 11th.
-The shares were purchased at an average price of $5.44 per share, with a total value of $27,200.00.
-Following the purchase, the chief financial officer now owns 10,000 shares in the company, valued at $54,400.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-26.69% of the stock is owned by company insiders.
+In related news, CFO Dask Kristin Lea Van acquired 5,000 shares of the stock in a transaction dated Monday, March 11th.
+The stock was bought at an average cost of $5.44 per share, for a total transaction of $27,200.00.
+Following the completion of the transaction, the chief financial officer now directly owns 10,000 shares of the company’s stock, valued at $54,400.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 26.69% of the company’s stock.

 About Prospect Capital